oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Settings.md

 ## Options dialog

-### Program
+### App

 #### Start with Windows
-Run this program at Windows startup.
+Run this app at Windows startup.
 This setting is saved in the Registry.

 #### Start hidden; let X hide
-Don't show the main window when the program started.
-To show the window, you can click the tray icon or run the program again.
-When you close the window, the program does not exit; just hides the window.
+Don't show the main window when the app starts.
+To show the window, you can click the tray icon or run the app again.
+When you close the window, the app process does not exit; just hides the window.

 If unchecked, shows the window at startup.
-The program exits when you close the window.
+The app process exits when you close the window.

 #### Visible if not auto-started
-Apply the **Start hidden** part of the above setting only if the program started with command line `/a`.
+Apply the **Start hidden** part of the above setting only if the app started with command line `/a`.
 Note: `/a` is used by **Start with Windows**.

 #### Check for updates
 Every day connect to `libreautomate.com` to get program version info.
 If a new version available, print it in the output panel.